dali0023/asp.net-core-note/Entity-Framework-Core.md

 PM> Remove-Migration -Force
 ```

-## 4. Configuring the Relationships:
+## 4. Configuring the Relationships    Using Data Anotation:
 Relationships & Navigational Properties

 **One to One Relationships:**